4GeeksAcademy/master-javascript-programming-exercises/exercises/159.4-FashionInventory-D/README.md

 ## 💡 Hint

-+ Help yourself with the information on this page to get words from a string according to spaces `" "`, commas `,` , etc. https://developer.mozilla.org/es/docs/Web/JavaScript/Reference/Global_Objects/String/split
++ Help yourself with the [information on this page](https://developer.mozilla.org/es/docs/Web/JavaScript/Reference/Global_Objects/String/split) to get words from a string separated by spaces `" "`, commas `,` , etc.